microsoft/z3guide/website/docs-programming/06 - Proof Logs.md

 where a proof hint is a proof term that is either a detailed set of inference steps or a generic inference that requires a proof checker that understands more than a set of simple syntactic inferences.

+### Proof Hints

+The format of proof hints is set up so it can be extended when new features are added.
+Common to proof hints is that every proof hint encodes a claim in the form of a clause.
+A proof hint should justify the clause.
+We defer a detailed documentation of proof hints but summarize some of the main hints in use:

+* _tseitin_ - The claim is justified by a Tseitin transformation.
+* _euf_ - The claim follows from equality reasoning.
+* _inst_ - A quantifier is instantiated using a binding given in the hint.
+* _farkas_ - The negation of the claim is a conjunction of inequalities.
+The farkas hint contains coefficients such that the inequalities, when added modulo multiplying with coefficients, sum up to a tight and inconsistent inequality.
+* _bound_ - An inequality is derived using a combination of inequalities and cuts
+* _implied-eq_ - An implied inequality can be derived from a set of inequalities and equalities.